 Why is temporal arteritis more common in Minnesota?

-People with a northern European background show a higher risk of developing temporal arteritis.
-The exact reason is not clear.
+People with a northern European background show a

 One study into rates of temporal arteritis in the United States looked at where the population is largely made up of that ethnic background: Minnesota.